Song

 How much did Money make in total?

-Money does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Money does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Money make per stream?